NertzKoban/m3-markdown/exercise-3/README.md

 A _nested list_ of information about the command (i.e., things that it does, or how it can be used)

 See `complete` branch for answers.

+---

+# mkdir

+* `mkdir`, the "Make Directory" command, creates a directory if used like so:

+    `mkdir Example` creates a folder with name "Example" within your current directory.
+    * Great for using if you want a subfolder
+    * Great for organization of your files